Skip to Content

 Avon Valley Cash for Containers is located at 51 Old York Road and is open Tuesday to Thursday 9 am to 5 pm, Fridays 9 am to 4 pm and Saturday mornings 9 am to 1 pm.

 You can get cash for your recycled eligible containers, or preferably get yourself a Scheme ID through a quick online application on the Containers for Change website.
 With a Scheme ID you can simply drop your recyclables and go, you don’t have to wait around for them to be counted.
 Your refund is then paid directly into your bank account.
-Alternatively you can donate your refund to a community group by quoting their Scheme ID.
+Alternatively, you can donate your refund to a community group by quoting their Scheme ID.

-While you can still recycle all your normal recyclables through your kerbside recycling bin or drop off service, only the below containers are eligible for the 10 cent refund.
+While you can still recycle all your normal recyclables through your kerbside recycling bin or drop off service, only the below containers are eligible for the 10-cent refund.

 Description of image